 HONOURABLE MENTION - Comox Valley Screenwriting Festival 2021

 NOMINEE - Best Genre Script - Austin Revolution Film Festival 2019

-NOMINEE - Best International Script - Austin After Dark Film Festival 2019
+NOMINEE - Best International Script - Austin After Dark Film Fest 2019

 NOMINEE - Best Genre Script - Page Turner Screenplay Awards 2019

 NOMINEE - Best Script - Red Flight Pictures Screenplay Awards 2021